 Beneficial Uses

-The term “Beneficial Uses” is a Water Code term used to identify the uses of specific waters of the State to be protected from water quality degradation.
+The term “Beneficial Uses” is a Water Code term used to identify the uses of specific waters of the State to be protected against quality degradation.
 Examples of beneficial uses include but are not limited to, municipal, domestic, agricultural and industrial supply; power generation; recreation; aesthetic enjoyment; navigation; and preservation and enhancement of fish, wildlife, and other aquatic resources or preserves.

 Best Industry Practices and Available Technologies

-Best Industry Practices and Available Technologies are management practices, methods, equipment, and strategies acknowledged in the professional field of sanitary sewer system management, that contribute to effective system management and the prevention of spills.

 Certified Collection System Operator

-A certified collection system operator, for purposes of this General Order, is an individual that holds a valid collection system operations and maintenance certification by the California Water Environment Association or the Sacramento State University, Office of Water Programs, and has completed the corresponding education, testing, and experience requirements to maintain active certification.
+A certified collection system operator, for purposes of this General Order, is an individual that holds a valid collection system operations and maintenance certification by the California Water Environment Association, and has completed the corresponding education, testing, and experience requirements to maintain active certification.

 Certified Report